nikolassv/angular-textarea-fit/README.md

+# angular-textarea-fit

-# module containing a directive to automaticly resize a textarea to always fit the height of its content
+A module containing a directive to automaticly resize a textarea to always fit the height of its content

 The directive `textarea-fit` can be used on a textarea element to always set its height to the height of its content.
 This prevents the display of a vertical